SysFate/retivad/README.md

 | Team    | [SysFate](https://www.sysfate.org/)                                                           |
 | Email   | <mmendoza@genoscope.cns.fr>                                                                   |

-## How the software work
+## How the software works
 For each sequence:
-  - RETIVAD searches for guibson sequences with a regex query.
+  - RETIVAD searches for gibson sequences with a regex query.
 This library allows to define the number of errors to be accepted within the regexpression.
-  - Remove the guibson sequence and process each of the side sequences as following:
+  - Remove the gibson sequence and process each of the side sequences as following:
       - Verify if the size of the sequences are within the defined limits (seqMinLength,seqMaxLength).
 If it is not the case, classify the sequence fragment as either “too short” or “too long”.
       - In case the length of the sequence is within the expected interval, RETIVAD screens for the cDNA barcodes.
 In case a unique barcode sequence is retrieved the processing moves to the next step; otherwise it classifies the sequence as “multiple” or “no cDNA sequence found”.
       - Search PCR barcode.
 In case a unique barcode sequence is retrieved the processing moves to the next step; otherwise it classifies the sequence as “multiple” or “no PCR sequence found”.